denten-books/plain-text/0-chapter.md

 Winner in the insight that the implementation of technical systems changes the exercise of political power in subtle and profound ways.
 Artifacts cannot hold beliefs about politics.
 Political power is rather exercised through them.
-Stairs do not discriminate against the walking disabled, yet the failure to enforce accessibility through specific architectural choices does.
+Stairs do not discriminate against the mobility impared, yet the failure to enforce accessibility through specific architectural choices does.
 Typesetting software, e-book readers, and word processors similarly encode implicit communication models, ideas about deliberation, ethics of labor, discursive